-By now you know of our connection to the region of Calabria in southern Italy and our familiar, immigrant, story.
-You know, for example, that our parents immigrated to the U.S. from a tiny hilltop village in southwest Calabria called Pellegrina in the 1970′s and that we’ve been influenced greatly by the traditions found in the region.
-However, we’ve never told our loyal Scordo.com audience wha specifically we love about Calabria.
+By now you know of our connection to Calabria and our familiar, immigrant, story.
+You know, for example, that our parents immigrated to the U.S. in the 1970’s from a tiny hilltop village in southwest Calabria called Pellegrina and that we’ve been influenced greatly by the traditions found in the region (located in southern Italy).
+However, we’ve never told our loyal Scordo.com audience what, specifically, we love about Calabria.
 In turn, here are five things we love about Calabria and the Italian life (and yes there are negative aspects about the Province but we’ll save those observations for another post):

-- Water: Calabria is surrounded by three unique bodies of water: the Tyrrhenian, Ionian, and Mediterranean seas (a recent comment on this post reads: “the Tyrrenian and Ionian Seas are subdivisions of the Mediterranian Sea.
+Water: Calabria is surrounded by three unique bodies of water: the Tyrrhenian, Ionian, and Mediterranean seas (a recent comment on this post reads: “the Tyrrhenian and Ionian Seas are subdivisions of the Mediterranean Sea.
 It therefore has two coastlines”).
-Not only does the water offer an abundance of seafood including sardines, swordfish, and tuna but it’s the backdrop from some of the best beaches in the world.
+Not only does the water offer an abundance of seafood including sardines, swordfish, and tuna but it’s the backdrop for some of the best beaches in the world.
 You can lose yourself in the countless seaside towns tanning, eating, sleeping, drinking, dancing, and leading a truly wonderful existence (as long as you don’t have any bills to pay!).

-- Micro-climate / culture: You can travel from the the Aspromonte mountains to the seaside town of Bagnara Calabra in 20-30 minutes and not only does the climate and physical environment change but so does the food and culture.
+Micro-climate / culture: You can travel from the the Aspromonte mountains to the seaside town of Bagnara Calabra in 20-30 minutes and not only does the climate and physical environment change but so does the food, culture, and language.
 This is what makes most of Italy so special and something that needs to be protected from outside influence (especially mass consumerism) and it’s exactly what we need, paradoxically, in the United States.